-6 Reasons Why a Subscription Service is Strategic for Your Personal Brand
+6 Reasons Why a Monthly Subscription is Strategic for Your Personal Brand

 Over the last few years, we’ve witnessed an explosion of subscription-model services and products across different industries and verticals.

 You probably have at least five to ten active subscriptions right now in your personal life (not even counting your business-related subscriptions) that are sustaining your needs across finance management, video streaming, music streaming and more.

 From personal development thought leaders like Rachel Hollis rolling out monthly coaching, to companies like Kajabi, to major players and pioneers like Netflix, Hulu, Spotify and Apple, just about any service or product is now available as a subscription.

 Introducing the recurring revenue model into your business carries with it the power to take your personal brand to the next level.

 Predictable revenue, easier financial access for your clients, community engagement opportunities, scaling your reach and mission – the subscription model goes way beyond the territory of financial predictability.